Current Employment- University of New Hampshire Cooperative Extension

 - link to LRPC website

-- Commissioner representing Plymouth, NH
+- Commissioner representing Plymouth, NH, 2023-present

 - Executive Board, member at large